ldesgoui/tf2-comp-fixes/README.md

   Soldier statues will become transparent (values near 0 being opaque, 255 being invisible), and will not collide with players, shots or projectiles.

+- **Override Pipe Collider Size**

+  When enabled with `sm_override_pipe_size [1 .. ]`, all pipes will have their
+  collider resized to that value in Hammer Units.
+  The size of official pipes is 4.0, except for Iron Bomber, which is 8.75 wide and 7.71424 tall.

 - **Projectiles Ignore Teammates**

   When enabled with `sm_projectiles_ignore_teammates 1`, projectiles will pass